 In addition to onsite courses, there are endless opportunities to learn online, in the comfort of home.
 And in many instances, classes on the web are offered at no cost, or at a decreased rate for seniors who aren’t wanting to earn academic credits.
 Seniors can choose from a number of topics of interest, and work at their own individual pace and according to their own schedule.
 AARP provides a list of e-learning websites for seniors here, ranging from cooking tips to learning new languages, computer programming, musical skills, and a lot more.

-Reach out to us any time at 410-756-0959 to learn more about our Baltimore area home care, services and help a senior loved one in your life take the first step towards a richer and healthier lifestyle.
+Reach out to us any time at 410-756-0959 to learn more about our Hampstead area home care, services and help a senior loved one in your life take the first step towards a richer and healthier lifestyle.